Amir-Jalali-923/blog/src/content/posts/ProblemOfOmnipotence.md

 ### Objections

-Although the current definition is much better that the previous one, it still fails to account for the stone paradox.
+Although the current definition is much better than the previous one, it still fails to account for the stone paradox.
 Simply put, It is actually logically possible to create a rock that is unliftable by it's own maker, you don't believe me?
-Put your shoes on, go out and take a box with yourself, and then start collecting rocks in the box until the it's so heavy that you can't lift it.
+Put your shoes on, go out and take a box with yourself, and then start collecting rocks in the box until it's so heavy that you can't lift it.
 Since you, as a humble human being can accomplish this task, it is indeed logically possible.

 the theistic response is usually something along the lines of: